 Gomez sang as the Christian song played, "I've run for miles and lost sight of where You are/But You have seen me all along/Maybe I'm the/last to know when I've gone too far/And yet I'm always by Your side."

 She continued singing the chorus, which she dedicated to her fans, "This girl ain't going anywhere/This girl ain't going anywhere-ere-ere/I can promise You this, now I know for sure/This girl ain't going anywhere."

-Selena Gomez has checked into a treatment facility for anxiety and depression following an emotional breakdown in the hospital.
+Gomez checked into a treatment facility in October for anxiety and depression following an emotional breakdown in the hospital.

-TMZ reports the singer was hospitalized twice within the last few weeks for low white blood cell count due to her kidney transplant last year.
+TMZ reports the singer was hospitalized twice last month for low white blood cell count due to her kidney transplant last year.

 I'm very aware some of my fans had noticed I was laying low for part of the summer and questioning why I wasn't promoting my new music, which I was extremely proud of.
 So I found out I needed to get a kidney transplant due to my Lupus and was recovering.
 It was what I needed to do for my overall health.
 I honestly look forward to sharing with you, soon my journey through these past several months as I have always wanted to do with you.
 Until then I want to publicly thank my family and incredible team of doctors for everything they have done for me prior to and post-surgery.
 And finally, there aren't words to describe how I can possibly thank my beautiful friend Francia Raisa.
 She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed.
 I love you so much sis.
 Lupus continues to be very misunderstood but progress is being made.
 For more information regarding Lupus please go to the Lupus Research Alliance website: www.lupusresearch.org/ -by grace through faith